Armenians violated ceasefire 101 times in a day

 Baku.
-6 February.
-REPORT.AZ/ Armenians violated ceasefire 110 times in a day from different directions of the frontline using large-caliber machine guns.
+11 December.
+REPORT.AZ/ Armenians violated ceasefire 101 times in a day from different directions of the frontline using 60 and 82 mm mortars and large-caliber machine guns.

 Report was told in the press service of Azerbaijani Defense Ministry.

-Armenian armed forces fired on positions of Azerbaijani units located at unnamed heights of Gazakh region from positions located in Paravakar village of Ijevan region, Aghdam village of Tovuz region from positions located at Mosesgekh village of Berd region.
+Armenian armed forces fired on positions of Azerbaijani units located in Kemerli village of Gazakh region from positions located in Dovekh village of Noyemberyan region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Goyarkh, Chilaburt, Yarimja, Chayli villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Shuraabad, Merzili, Garagashli, Yusifjanli villages of Aghdam region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish village of Goranboy region, Chilaburt, Giziloba, Yarimja villages of Tartar region, Javahirli, Kengerli, Sarijali, Novruzlu, Shuraabad, Shikhlar, Yusifjanli, Merzili villages of Aghdam region, Kuropatkino of Khojavand region, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.

 News DepartmentNews Author